 - Such income is taxed by the source State, according to the double taxation treaty in force between Portugal and the source State;

-- Such income can be taxed in another country, in cases where there is no double taxation treaty in force between both countries, as long as the income obtained is not considered to have been obtained in Portuguese territory, according to the Personal Income Tax (IRS) Code.
+- Such income is taxed in another country, in cases where there is no double taxation treaty in force between both countries, as long as the income obtained is not considered to have been obtained in Portuguese territory, according to the Personal Income Tax (IRS) Code.

 Self Employment, Capital, Real Estate and Increase in Wealth Income

-- They are taxed by the source State, according to the double taxation treaty signed between Portugal and the source State;
+- It can be taxed by the source State, according to the double taxation treaty signed between Portugal and the source State;

-Regarding category H (Pensions) income obtained by non habitual residents abroad, which were, for the same portion which was considered taxable, not considered tax deductable in Portugal, is exempt if alternatively:
+Regarding category H (Pensions), income obtained by non habitual residents abroad, which is, for the same portion which was considered taxable, not considered tax deductable in Portugal, is taxed at a 10% rate.